Can CBD Treat Anxiety, Chronic Pain and Stress? I Tried It To Find Out

 And I do.
 I do want to believe.
 I’m one of the many average humans who, along with not-so-average scientists, doctors and investors around the world, are currently obsessed with the possibilities that CBD—short for cannabidiol, one of at least 480 components of the cannabis plant—is dangling before our eyes.
 CBD isn’t intoxicating, unlike THC (a.k.a. tetrahydrocannabinol), the better-known cannabis derivative stoners have been buying from “a guy” for years.

 It’s also a potent anti-inflammatory, and its advocates say this potential miracle medicine can help treat everything from pain, anxiety and sleep disorders to arthritis and even schizophrenia.
-The U.S. National Institutes of Health took out a patent on certain cannabinoids in 2003, and in 2018 the U.S. Food and Drug Administration approved a CBD-derived drug for the treatment of particular types of epilepsy (a similar medication underwent a promising clinical trial in Canada last summer).
+The U.S. National Institutes of Health took out a patent on certain cannabinoids in 2003, and in 2018 the U.S. Food and Drug Administration approved a CBD-derived drug for the treatment of particular types of epilepsy (a similar medication underwent a promising clinical trial in Canada in 2019).
 In the U.S., depending on what state you’re in, you can buy a dizzying array of CBD-infused products, including luxury skin care, teas, makeup, beverages and lube.

 Canada legalized the use and sale of certain kinds of recreational cannabis—flower, oils, seeds and plants—in 2018.
 The next wave of legalization, which covers edibles, extracts and topicals, happened in fall 2019.
 Ever since the weed door opened, the biggest buzz has been around CBD.
 This makes sense given the potential size of the market—your neighbour might not smoke a joint in the rec room with you, but she definitely has sore knees and would like to try some of that “special” balm you told her about.
 People have always found ways to get high, but can CBD make us well?